Improving global prehospital and emergency medicine, public health, and disaster health care and preparedness

 The coronavirus pandemic has caused the cancellation or postponement of events worldwide, and WADEM’s biennial, international congress was no exception.
 Originally scheduled for this May, the Tokyo Congress has been postponed for an entire year until 2022.
 While Covid-19 has been a major focus for healthcare workers over the past year, 2021 marks the tenth anniversary of the Tōhoku earthquake, tsunami, Fukushima nuclear reactor meltdown, events that drew the world’s attention to complex, concurrent disasters.

 Over the ensuing decade, the frequency, severity, and variety of disasters have continued to challenge humanity.
-Even as a coronavirus pandemic spread globally − costing more than 2.9 million lives – earthquakes, cyclones, wildfires, drought, dislocations due to violence, and other disasters continue to impact the human condition.
+Even as a coronavirus pandemic spread globally − costing more than three million lives – earthquakes, cyclones, wildfires, drought, dislocations due to violence, and other disasters continue to impact the human condition.

 Join the Japanese Association for Disaster Medicine (JADM) and WADEM on 13-14 May 2021 to explore Response, Resilience, and Reset: Finding Order in Complexity, a virtual forum featuring live-streamed presentations and moderated discussions on topics including complex disasters, healthcare worker safety, climate change, and science and research.